 - Feline Immunodeficiency Virus (FIV).

 FIV causes a potentially fatal viral disease that interferes with your cat’s immune system.
 It is transmitted primarily through bite wounds, the virus sheds in the saliva of infected cats.
 The FIV vaccination starts with a course of three vaccinations 2-4 weeks apart, then is boostered yearly.
 We offer inhouse FIV testing prior to vaccinating adult cats that have not been previously vaccinated.

 Ongoing annual vaccinations are required throughout your cat’s life to maintain adequate levels of immunity.

-Is available in both clinics please click here for more information: Rabbit vaccine
+A vaccination is available in both clinics please click here for more information: Rabbit vaccine